Previously, I looked at How to Make Lip Balm. This week it is time for DIY Facial Mask Recipes!

 Facial masks are a simple way to relax and improve your complexion at home.
 Commercially made masks often contain chemicals and preservatives for a longer shelf life, but homemade masks have no artificial ingredients.
-Most people have the necessary ingredients for a face mask in their kitchen, but supplies can be found at most grocery stores or online.
+Most people have the necessary ingredients for a DIY face mask in their kitchen, but supplies can be found at most grocery stores or online.
 Masks help heal irritated skin, pull dirt and oils from the skin and increase circulation.
 Clay masks also exfoliate to remove the top layer of dead skin for a healthy glow.

 Facial Mask Recipes

 Homemade clay masks have been used for centuries to draw oils, dirt and toxins from the skin.
 The type of clay to use depends on the type of skin.
 Most clays can be purchased at a health food store or online.